sourcegraph/sourcegraph-public-snapshot/doc/user/automation.md

 ## Supported campaign types and functionality

-Our focus is to deliver _general_ functionality (e.g., centralized monitoring all ongoing PRs) as well as _tailored_ solutions for large-scale code changes and workflows (e.g., detect leaked NPM credentials).
+Our focus is to deliver _general_ functionality (e.g., centralized monitoring of a large set of pull requests on different codehosts) as well as _tailored_ solutions for large-scale code changes and workflows (e.g., detect leaked NPM credentials).
 If you have a specific automation workflow in mind that is not covered by our current feature set, [please reach out to us](email or slack link here).

 ### Manual changeset monitoring